DorFerenc/Django_Real_Estate/README.md

-# BT Real Estate App
+# Ferenc Real Estate App

 ## Overview

-BT Real Estate App is a fully functional real estate application built using Python Django and HTML.
+Ferenc Real Estate App is a fully functional real estate application built using Python Django and HTML.
 The app allows users to browse, search, and inquire about real estate listings.
 The application is designed with a clean and mobile-friendly interface, featuring essential real estate functionalities.

 ## Features